Open Bandit Dataset and Pipeline: Towards Realistic and Reproducible Off-Policy Evaluation: Benchmark Experiments

-\paragraph{Performance changes across different settings.} Finally, we compare the estimation accuracy of each estimator under different experimental conditions and with different hyperparameters.
-We observe in Table~\ref{tab:relative-ee_all} that the estimators' performance can change significantly depending on the experimental conditions.
-In particular, we tested several values for the hyperparameter $\tau$ of Switch-DR. We observe that its estimation performance largely depends on the choice of $\tau$.
-It is obvious that Switch-DR is significantly better with large values of $\tau$ on our data.
-We also investigate the effect of the choice of the machine learning method to construct $\hat{q}$ in Table~\ref{tab:reward_estimator}.
-Specifically, we additionally test the estimators' performance when random forest is used.
-The table shows that using random forest to construct $\hat{q}$ provides a more accurate OPE on our dataset.
-These observations suggest that practitioners have to choose an appropriate OPE estimator or tune estimators' hyperparameters carefully for their specific application.
+\paragraph{OPE performance with different sample sizes.} Next, we compare the \textit{small}-sample setting ($n=10,000$) and \textit{large}-sample setting ($n=300,000$) to evaluate how the OPE performance changes with the sample size.
+We observe in Table~\ref{tab:small_sample_ts} that the estimators' performance can change significantly depending on the size of the logged bandit data.
+In particular, for the Men's and Women's campaigns, the most accurate estimator changes with the sample size.
+The table shows that DM outperforms the other estimators in the \textit{small}-sample setting, while DRos is the best for the \textit{large}-sample setting.
+These observations suggest that practitioners have to choose an appropriate OPE estimator carefully for their specific application.
 It is thus necessary to develop a reliable method to choose and tune OPE estimators in a data-driven manner.
-Specifically, in many cases, we have to tune estimators' hyperparameters, including the reward estimator, without the ground-truth policy value of the evaluation policy.
+Specifically, in real applications, we have to tune the estimators' hyperparameters or identify an accurate estimator without the ground-truth or on-policy policy value of the evaluation policy.